aifakhri/pacmann-python-projects/README.md

 An Online Supermarket wants to add a new feature to their application to help their customer adding, modifying and deleting the items, the quantity of the items, the price of the items that the customer wants to buy.
 The desired feature is also required to provide calculation of the amount of bought items along with the total purchase of all of the items.
 For the total purchase the Online Supermarket will always provide discount for the total purchase that reaches a certain value.

 ### Project Objectives and Requirement
-From the background above we would provide a solution called **cart** feature.
+From the background above we would provide a solution called **Transaction** feature.
 However, Before the feature is created and intregared to the existing app, we will create a mock up application of this feature with Python script.

 This mock up is a Command Line Interace application, it will have the same requorements as the feature that want to be added.
 The requitements are:
 - Adding item name, item quantity and item price to the cart.
-The addition will also created a total amount or a total price of this item, which can be calculated by multipying the quantity of the item with the price.
 - Update item name on the cart.
 - Update item quantity of a certain item.
 - Update item price of a certain item.